shirish93/shirish93.github.io/_ideas/2024-03-15-student-clean-project.md

 -   Surveys assessing residents' perceptions of cleanliness and their participation in waste separation practices.

--   Tracking the number of participating schools, students, and community members involved in various activities.
+-   Tracking the number of participating schools, students, and community members involved in different activities.

 -   Analyzing the impact on public health indicators such as respiratory illnesses and waterborne diseases.

 **Conclusion**

 This program offers a unique and sustainable approach to improving public hygiene in Kathmandu and Lalitpur.
-By engaging students, incentivizing responsible behavior, and fostering a collaborative spirit, we can create cleaner, healthier, and more vibrant communities.
-We urge local governments, businesses, and community members to join us in this transformative initiative.
+By engaging students, incentivizing responsible behavior, and fostering a collaborative spirit, we can create cleaner, healthier communities.
+We urge local governments, businesses, and community members to join us in this initiative.
 By investing in this program, we invest in the future of our city and the well-being of its residents.